gumaerc-testorg/5.111sc-fall-2014/content/pages/unit-iii-thermodynamics-chemical-equilibrium/lecture-23.md

 {{< anchor "Lecture_Video23" >}}{{< /anchor >}}Lecture Video
 ------------------------------------------------------------

 A common chemistry laboratory experiment involves titrating a strong base into a weak acid, drop by drop, until a color change of an indicator dye tells the student that the equivalence point has been reached.
-By determining the volume of strong based needed to reach the equivalence point, the molecular weight and/or pKa of the weak acid can be determined.
+By determining the volume of strong based needed to reach the equivalence point, the molecular weight and/or pK{{< sub "a" >}} of the weak acid can be determined.
 In this lecture, we start to work through the calculations underlying acid-base titrations.

 {{< resource 7baa34a9-e930-1bc7-e2b5-e32985d729db >}}